Nolan Arenado Player Props: Cardinals vs. Mariners

 Nolan Arenado At The Plate

-- Arenado leads St. Louis in slugging percentage (.413) thanks to five extra-base hits.
+- Arenado leads St. Louis with a slugging percentage of .405, fueled by five extra-base hits.

-- He ranks 43rd in batting average, 76th in on base percentage, and 95th in slugging among the qualifying hitters in MLB.
+- Among qualifying batters in MLB, he ranks 43rd in batting average, 76th in on-base percentage, and 98th in slugging.

+- In 75.0% of his 20 games this season, Arenado has picked up at least one hit.
+He's also had seven multi-hit games.

+- In 20 games played this year, he has homered in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.